gAldeia/itea-python/README.md

 better understanding of the resulting expressions.

-This implementation is based on scikit-learn package and the implementations of the estimators follows their guidelines.
+This implementation is based on scikit-learn package and the implementations of the estimators follow their guidelines.

 ## Documentation